Evaluation of 5G New Radio Non-orthogonal Multiple Access Methods for Military Applications: Introduction and Motivation

 \section{Introduction and Motivation}

 NOMA schemes are based on the idea that multiple users share the same resource block (e.g. time slot, subcarrier group) via non-orthogonal resource allocation.
 The main motivation behind NOMA is to increase system capacity by utilizing the resources more efficiently and/or provide enhanced connectivity \cite{SPfor5G}.
-The idea of users sharing the same resource blocks has been used in previous commercial wireless systems and military waveforms.
-For example, Wideband Code Division Multiple Access (WCDMA), which depends on the idea of spreading the data symbols using specific channelization and scrambling codes, has famously been employed in 3G.
-Also, Mobile User Objective System (MUOS) has been introduced for military UHF satellite communication (SATCOM) systems targeting worldwide coverage and increased communications capacity by employing Spectrally Adaptive Wideband Code Division Multiple Access (SA-WCDMA) \cite{MUOS}.
+The idea of users sharing the same resource blocks is not new and has been used in previous commercial wireless systems, e.g. 3G, and military waveforms, Mobile User Objective System (MUOS) for military UHF satellite communication (SATCOM) \cite{MUOS}.
+Starting with the standardization process of 5G waveform, there has been a renewed interest in NOMA recently.
+3GPP has evaluated a number of novel NOMA schemes extensively targeting massive machine type communications (mMTC).
+This use case requires the connection of massive number of low-cost, energy-efficient devices sending sparse, small packets in the uplink communications \cite{3GPP_Final}.
+There has not been a final conclusion about which techique(s) will be used in future releases (Rel.
+16 and onward) despite promising results yet.

-Starting with LTE (4G), Orthogonal Frequency Division Multiple Access (OFDMA) has replaced WCDMA for cellular mobile communications and it will also be employed in 5G \cite{3gpp_Rel15}.
-One of the main service scenarios in 5G is massive machine type communications (mMTC), which requires the connection of massive number of low-cost, energy-efficient devices sending sparse, small packets in the uplink communication.
-A number of novel NOMA schemes have been proposed for mMTC scenario \cite{3gpp_NOMA2}.
-The main evaluation scenario of the proposed techniques is communications with low spectral efficiency in channels with slow fading and short RMS delay spread ($30-300$ ns.) as it targets commercial use \cite{3gpp_NOMA1}.
+Most of the recently proposed NOMA methods are considered for commercial scenarios, NOMA can also be employed in modern military communications systems as well.
+Some of the example scenarios where NOMA methods can provide significant benefits in military communications can be listed as: